 In FY 2023, the Office aims to ensure that personnel procedures are documented and communicated in a timely manner and that implementation is monitored.
-To better assist agencies with implementation of personnel procedures and increase the consistency of application countywide, OHRM will continue efforts to develop Standard Operating Procedures, guidebooks and enhance the clarity, usefulness and availability of personnel procedures.
+To better assist agencies with implementation of personnel procedures and increase the consistency of application countywide, OHRM will continue efforts to develop standard operating procedures, guidebooks and enhancing the clarity, usefulness and availability of personnel procedures.

 Measure Name FY 2019 Actual FY 2020 Actual FY 2021 Actual FY 2022 Estimated FY 2023 Projected

 Resources (Input)

 Personnel procedures n/a n/a 51 53 55

 Workload, Demand and Production (Output)

 Standard Operating Procedures published n/a n/a 2 4 6

 Community meetings held n/a n/a 6 11 10

 Customers surveyed n/a n/a 6,554 6,600 6,600

 Quality

-Respondents to the annual customer survey n/a n/a n/a n/a 1%
+Respondents to the annual customer survey n/a n/a 0% 0% 1%

 Impact (Outcome)

 Customers satisfied with policies n/a n/a n/a 50% 60%